OTAS: Open-vocabulary Token Alignment for Outdoor Segmentation

 \subsection{Datasets}

 \textbf{Off-Road Freespace Detection (ORFD)~\cite{Chen2022ORFD_OFF_Net}} ORFD experiments use $k=4$ clusters and $C_{r}=4$ components, with positive prompts \textit{"gravel", "road", "dirt"} and negative prompts \textit{"sky", "grass", "forest"}.
 For OTAS without mask refinement, a similarity threshold of $0.5$ is considered a positive label.
 SEEM~\cite{Xueyan2023SEEM} and Grounded-SAM~\cite{Ren2024GroundedSAM} use the same positive prompts as OTAS.
 Negative prompts are not supported by them.
 Grounded-SAM 2~\cite{IDEAResearchGroundedSAM2} neither supports negative nor multiple prompt input.
-Therefore, \textit{"road."} was used as it achieved the best results.
+It also does not support whitespaces in prompts and requires prompts to end with a period.
+To ensure a best-case scenario for Grounded-SAM 2 and subsequent fair comparison, all positive prompts used for the other methods where tested, of which \textit{"road."} achieved the best results across ORFD experiments.

 \textbf{TartanAir~\cite{Wang2020TartanAir}} The TartanAir experiments use $k=30$ clusters and $C_{r}=30$ components, with positive prompts \textit{"tree", "bush", "vegetation"}, and negative prompts \textit{"sky", "stone", "object"}, again with a similarity threshold of $0.5$.
 Invalid, infinite, and depth values over $150$ metres are discarded.
 For sequences too large to fit into 16GB of GPU VRAM, only every third image is used for reconstruction.
 This was necessary for OpenFusion on all sequences, and for \textit{OTAS Spatial} on Amusement and Gascola.
 The baselines OpenFusion~\cite{Yamazaki2024OpenFusion} and ConceptGraphs~\cite{Gu2024conceptgraphs} are configured to output point cloud reconstructions with per-point CLIP~\cite{Radford2021CLIP} features.
 These point clouds are prompted identically to the OTAS reconstructions.
 For ConceptGraphs, we used the configuration of the original paper based on SAM.